 NAB granted 10-day physical remand of Khawaja brothers in Paragon Housing scam case

-An accountability court in Lahore granted the National Accountability Bureau's (NAB) a 10-day physical remand of PML-N leader Khawaja Saad Rafique and his brother Salman Rafique in Paragon Housing scam case.
+An accountability court in Lahore granted the National Accountability Bureau (NAB) 10-day physical remand of PML-N leader Khawaja Saad Rafique and his brother Salman Rafique in the Paragon Housing scam case.

-The NAB, which had taken the siblings into custody a day earlier following the rejection of their petition to obtain pre-arrest bails, sought a 15-day remand but the court granted a 10-day remand with instructions to produce both the accused before the court on December 22.
+NAB, which had taken the siblings into custody a day earlier following the rejection of their petition to obtain pre-arrest bail, had sought 15-day remand of the two.
+The court instead granted 10-day remand with instructions to produce both the accused before the court on December 22.

 Ahead of the hearing, roads around the accountability court were closed for normal traffic, while police also placed barbed wires around the judicial complex in order to keep PML-N workers at bay.